e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - *Mode engage*: the GUI stages `mode_req`, plus optionally peek-captured setpoint slots. **Bumpless-engage semantics live in the FCS already**: the current `ControlLaws` latches each controller's reference from the present command vector on mode transitions.
-So the fork dissolved: semantic capture is aircraft design.
+So the capture fork dissolved: semantic capture is aircraft design.
 That arrangement is the status quo, and it is uniform across writers — a script engages sanely staging one value.
   The GUI [peek](#g-peek)-batch ([§9.7][s9-7]) therefore
   survives as display/slot-sync sugar only.
 Residual check for migration: